 If doing fold-over steamed buns:

 - Instead of dusting your work surface with flour, spray some cooking spray or use a bit of oil.
 The more flour you add to the dough, the drier and tougher it gets.
-Divide the dough into 12 equal portions.
+Divide the dough into 8-10 equal portions (depending on the size you want).
 Keeping the dough covered and work with one dough at a time

 - Roll into a round ball.
 Flatten with your palm and then use a rolling pin to roll it into an oval shape.
 Fold the dough over and place on a parchment paper.
 Repeat with the rest and proceed to proofing step